Locations:

 A note from Cleveland Clinic

-An EKG is a very quick and pain-free test your healthcare provider can do to check your heart rhythm and evaluate your heart.
-The information from your EKG will help your provider decide what treatment would be best for you.
-Be sure to keep your follow-up appointments with your provider and keep taking the medicines they prescribed for you.
+Heart tests can be intimidating.
+But an EKG is a very quick and pain-free test your healthcare provider can do to check your heart rhythm and evaluate your heart.
+The information from your EKG will help your provider make a diagnosis and decide what treatment would be best for you.
+EKG results can get you on your way to feeling better.
+Ask your provider if you have questions about your EKG and what it means for you.

 Medically Reviewed